westbaykayak/westbaykayak.github.io/committee/volunteers.md

 ### Paula Bates ###

-Qualified BC coach (old level 1)
+Qualified BC coach (old level 1), First Aid (1 day), Safeguarding training updated

 Paula is also Welfare officer and is training to update her qualification to the newer Sheltered Water Coach

 Paula is a highly experienced coach with a BC approved remit for Sheltered Water

 The club remit is to take paddlers on the River Brit as far as the Brewery

 ### John De Bank ###

 Qualified BC Coach (old level 1)

-John is training to update her qualification to the newer Sheltered Water Coach
+John is training to update his qualification to the newer Sheltered Water Coach

 John is a highly experienced coach with a BC approved remit for Sheltered Water